mattliuoz/test/readme.md

 ### Notes for improvements
+Notes: I didn't get to parse any of those data files
 Notes: get race data can be asyn, I don't have time to do it
 Notes: Perhaps more filtering fields can be passed from here
         i.e. GetRaceResult(DateTime raceDate)